-Students are not allowed to leave the exam room until the duration for that particular exam is over.
-Students are not allowed to leave the examination room to go to the bathroom or for water during the first half hour of each examination.
+Students are required to stay in the examination room for the duration of the exam.

 Students must therefore bring other materials to study or a book to read if they finish their examination before the allotted time.

 Students are expected to be quiet during the examination period.
 Failure to adhere to this rule will result in the student having to hand in their examination.